graphprotocol/contracts/packages/issuance/docs/testing/reo/IndexerTestGuide.md

 - Accumulators resume growing
 - Close allocation normally — rewards include pre-denial + post-undeny amounts
-- Denial-period rewards were reclaimed to the protocol (not included in your claim)
+- Denial-period rewards were reclaimed to the configured reclaim address (or, if none is configured, simply not minted) — either way not included in your claim

 **Verification after undeny:**